soechun/gitviz/report.md

 1. GitHub API/ scripts
 2. To visualize total commits per working hour (8.00 am~6.00 pm) of each day (Monday to Sunday), we choose to use heatmap o show the change of commits for different time and different day.
 After connect all commits counts for different users of each day, we first define the two side of the heatap as Days(Sunday .etc) and Times(the exact time like 8 am).
 After that the range of commits numbers are divided into 9 groups, denoted by nine color, using d3 function d3.scaleQuantile.
 As example the colors are representing the number of commits for following 9 range (0, 2), (2, 4), (4, 5), (5, 7), (7, 69), (69, 190), (190, 311), (311, 433), (433,)
 The block for different day and time will be filled using the different colors defined before according to the number of commits.
+Last but not least, mouse events are added to all blocks to show the number of commits for the block.

 - justification